Risoration/neodash/README.md

 openssl rand -base64 32
 ```

+4. Set up the database:

+   - In your Supabase project, go to SQL Editor
+   - Run the migration file: `supabase/migrations/001_initial_schema.sql`
+   - This will create all necessary tables (users, user_data, user_config, focus_sessions)

 **Note:** The Google Maps API key is optional.
 If not provided, location input will use browser geolocation and a basic text input.
 For full autocomplete functionality, get a free API key from [Google Cloud Console](https://console.cloud.google.com/google/maps-apis).

 3. Run the development server: